 Synchronizing records fully

-At the end of the assisted setup guide, you can choose the Run Full Synchronization action to start synchronizing all Financials records with all related records in the connected Dynamics CRM solution.
+At the end of the assisted setup guide, you can choose the Run Full Synchronization action to start synchronizing all Financials records with all related records in the connected Dynamics 365 for Sales solution.
 In the CRM Full Synch.
 Review window, you choose the Start action.
 The synchronization then begins to execute jobs according to dependencies.
 For example, currency records are synchronized before customer records.
 The full synchronization may take a long time and will therefore run in the background so that you can continue to work in Financials.

 To check the progress of individual jobs in a full synchronization, drill down on the Job Queue Entry Status, To Int.
 Table Job Status, or From Int.
 Table Job Status field in the CRM Full Synch.
 Review window.